pyqg/pyqg/docs/development.rst

 model while at GFDL.
 In the summer of 2014, while both were at the `WHOI GFD Summer School`_, Ryan worked with Malte refactor the code into a proper python package.
 Cesar got involved and brought pyfftw into the project.
 Ryan implemented a cython kernel.
-Cesar and Francis implement the barotropic and sqg models.
+Cesar and Francis implemented the barotropic and sqg models.

 .. _WHOI GFD Summer School: https://www.whoi.edu/gfd/